 Using social media in your marketing efforts can really small businesses that are looking to further their reach to more customers.
 Your customers are constantly interacting with brands through social

 On Wednesday, many Twitter users may have noticed that their beloved social network has begun displaying emoji characters – those small, cartoon-like pictures – on web and desktop versions of the site.
-This means that the emojis typed via your mobile phone are now reflected on the web instead of those annoying hollow square boxes that were previously displayed.

 On the 30th of January, Facebook announced that a new standalone news reader mobile app, known as ‘Paper’, would be released in the near future.
 Whilst it has apparently been in the works for years, the announcement came only 24 hours after Mark Zuckerberg, Facebook’s famous CEO, revealed that they would be releasing more standalone apps this year.

 Paper will display content from 19 different ‘sections’ (such as sports, tech, pop culture and LOL), which users can choose to subscribe to.
 Each of these sections features a rotating carousel of images along the top with individual cards and stories below; a user can click on cards or stories that they wish to investigate further.
 For now, these sections cannot be personalised.

 Users will also be given the opportunity to share their own stories on Paper, with anything posted also appearing on their Facebook Newsfeed.
 The app enables a user to preview what their posts will look like before sharing, ensuring that they are fully satisfied with the appearance.
 Users will also be able to share, ‘like’ and comment on stories, the same as with traditional Facebook.